Liquid Laundry Soap

 Powdered Laundry Soap

-We already had all the ingredients since I used them for other "homemade" things, but I was trying to be being patient!
+We already had all the ingredients since I used them for other "homemade" things, but I was

 I have used Fels-Naptha for years, but not for laundry... growing up if we got into poison ivy we were told to wash with the Fels-Naptha, and my husband seems to always get into poison ivy or poison sumac a couple times a year, so I have it on hand for that.
 And I've been using the Borax in my wash for about a year now, and was really impressed with the results of adding it in with my regular detergent, so I knew the homemade version would meet my expectations!